New Jersey Types of Alimony

 Alimony Case Study examples:

-- Permanent Alimony: Long-Term Marriage with Stay-at-Home Mother
+- Permanent Alimony (under the law prior to September 2014): Long-Term Marriage with Stay-at-Home Parent

 - Limited Duration Alimony: Intermediate Length Marriage with Higher-Earning Wife